jaguardado123/3326-lab-15/README.md

 Your `pow()` method must be declared inside of `Main` and must be **public** and **static**.

-You can test your solution by running the commands below in your terminal.
+You can test your solution by running the command below in your terminal.

 ```
-./build.sh
 ./test.sh
 ```